MCh2707/Line-Follower-Delivery-Robot/README.md

 ## Visual Overview
 ![Robot PCB](Gerber_file/pcb.png)

+## PCB Design
+- Created using **EasyEDA**.
+- Includes footprints for sensors, motors, and power supply.
+- Optimized for minimal noise and stable voltage distribution.
+- Compatible with PCBWay prototyping and assembly services.

 ## Key Features
 - **Autonomous Line Following**: Detects and follows lines using IR sensors.
 - **Compact PCB Design**: Minimal space required for easy integration into the chassis.